Effsy/reddit-arg/README.md

 The graphs are stored in `./graphs/data/<THREAD_ID>.json`

+This is a particular intensive task and may require a high amount of memory.

 ### Rendering the Graphs

 The .gexf file can be opened with a graph visualation program such as Gephi.